 Director and Main Instructor

-Kevin Martens Wong is a writer, teacher and the founder and director of the Kodrah Kristang revitalization initiative, the director of Singapore’s first ever Kristang Language Festival in May 2017, and a member of the CoLang Advisory Circle for the documentation and revitalization of endangered languages around the world.
+Kevin Martens Wong is a writer, teacher and the founder and director of the Kodrah Kristang revitalisation initiative, the director of Singapore’s first ever Kristang Language Festival in May 2017, and a member of the CoLang Advisory Circle for the documentation and revitalisation of endangered languages around the world.
 His first novel, Altered Straits, was published in February 2017 by Epigram Books.
 Kevin is an alumnus of St Joseph’s Institution, Catholic Junior College and the National University of Singapore, and was previously a teacher at Choa Chu Kang Secondary School, Beatty Secondary School, Pei Hwa Secondary School and Catholic High School (Secondary).

 Bernard Mesenas is a retired English teacher, the primary Kodrah Kristang and Kristang Language Festival language consultant and storyteller, and one of the last native speakers of Kristang in Singapore.
-He also serves as the principal language consultant for the ongoing National University of Signapore module EL3212: Field Methods in Linguistics: Kristang.
+He also serves as the principal language consultant for the ongoing National University of Singapore module EL3212: Field Methods in Linguistics: Kristang.
 Bernard was formerly a teacher at St Gabriel’s Primary School.

 Core Team Members and Co-Instructors